tencent-ailab/IP-Adapter/README.md

   --save_steps=10000
 ```

+## Disclaimer

+This project strives to positively impact the domain of AI-driven image generation.
+Users are granted the freedom to create images using this tool, but they are expected to comply with local laws and employ the software responsibly. **The developers do not assume any responsibility for potential misuse by users.**

 ## Citation
 If you find IP-Adapter useful for your research and applications, please cite using this BibTeX:
 ```bibtex